If you’re looking for a perfectly runny yolk and fluffy egg whites then you need to follow this recipe for over easy eggs!

 Feel free to sprinkle on your favorite seasonings as well!
 Our favorite way to season eggs is with salt, pepper, paprika, and garlic powder.

 Using butter will leave you with a nutty-flavored egg and minimal browning — that’s what we used in these photos.
-However, oil will work, too, but it will change the taste and appearance of the over-easy eggs.
+However, oil such as olive, avocado, or vegetable will work, too.
+But, do note that it will change the taste and appearance of the over-easy eggs.

 For instance, if you use avocado oil or olive oil, you will be left with a bubbly egg white with those burned, crispy edges that some people adore in a fried egg.